Acacia koa: Uses

+The timber provides very high chatoyancy, with an average value above 26 PZC.

 Relation to other species

 Among other Pacific Islands of volcanic (non-continental) origin, only Vanuatu has native Acacia species.
 A. heterophylla, from distant Réunion, is very similar and has been suggested to be the closest relative of koa.
 Genetic sequence analysis results announced in 2014 confirmed this close relationship; the estimated time of divergence is about 1.4 million years ago.
 A. heterophylla sequences nest within those of the more diverse A. koa, making the latter paraphyletic.
 Both species are thought to be descended from an ancestral species in Australia, presumably their sister species, Acacia melanoxylon.
 Dispersals most likely occurred via seed-carrying by birds such as petrels.
 Both species have very similar ecological niches, which differ from that of A. melanoxylon.

 A closely related species, koaiʻa or koaiʻe (A. koaia), is found in dry areas.
 It is most easily distinguished by having smaller seeds that are arranged end-to-end in the pod, rather than side by side.
 The phyllodes are also usually straighter, though this character is variable in both species.
 The wood is denser, harder, and more finely grained than koa wood.
 Koaiʻa has been much more heavily impacted by cattle and is now rare, but can be seen on ranch land in North Kohala.